clusterio/clusterio/docs/writing-plugins.md

 JSON schemas.

-The forwardTo and broadcastTo can be combined such that specifying `'master'` as the forwardTo value and `'instance'` as the broadcastTo value will cause the event to be broadcast to all instances in the cluster.
+The forwardTo and broadcastTo can be combined such that specifying `"master"` as the forwardTo value and `"instance"` as the broadcastTo value will cause the event to be broadcast to all instances in the cluster.
 For this to work, you will need to specify `instance-slave`, `slave-master`, `master-slave`, and `slave-instance` as the links.